TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

 	This style for notation is commonly known as *UpperCamelCase* because each capital letter suggests
 	the hump of a camel.
-For extensions the first part always is ":class:`Tx`".
+For extensions the first part always is ":php:`Tx`".
 The second part is the name of the extension
-	- in the underlying case ":class:`BlogExample`".
+	- in the underlying case ":php:`BlogExample`".
 The last art is the name of the domain object.
 The center between those parts builds the path to the class file below the folder :file:`Classes`.
 In our case the file is stored directly